Our Earth itself trembled That Day. Scotland.

 With Any Thoughts, Hints, Tips and Dreams.

 If A Particular Legendary Theme or Our World Legends.
-Is A Desire.
+Is

 To Be So Writ.
 Herein.
 It so seems.